-In order to provide us with sufficient flexibility, our Board proposes that our Shareholders authorize our Board for an 18-month period from the date of the 2023 Annual Meeting to acquire the Company's own fully paid-up Ordinary Shares up to a maximum of 10% of the issued share capital of the Company in open market purchases, through privately negotiated transactions or by means of self-tender offer or offers, at prices ranging from the nominal value up to 110% of the market price per share at the time of the transaction, within the limits set by Dutch law and our Articles of Association.
+Our Board proposes that our Shareholders authorize our Board for an 18-month period from the date of the 2024 Annual Meeting to acquire the Company's own fully paid-up Ordinary Shares up to a maximum of 10% of the issued share capital of the Company in open market purchases, through privately negotiated transactions or by means of self-tender offer or offers, at prices ranging from the nominal value up to 110% of the market price per share at the time of the transaction, within the limits set by Dutch law and our Articles of Association.

-The affirmative vote of a majority of our Ordinary Shares present in person or represented by proxy at the 2023 Annual Meeting and entitled to vote, is required to approve Voting Proposal No. 9.
+The affirmative vote of a majority of our Ordinary Shares present in person or represented by proxy at the 2024 Annual Meeting and entitled to vote, is required to approve Voting Proposal No. 7.
 Abstentions and broker non-votes will have no effect on the outcome of this vote.

-The Board unanimously recommends that Shareholders vote "FOR" the reauthorization of the Board to exclude or limit pre-emptive rights in relation to the issuance of our Ordinary Shares and the granting of rights to subscribe for our Ordinary Shares, for a term of 18 months with effect from the date of the 2023 Annual Meeting.
+The Board unanimously recommends that Shareholders vote "FOR" the authorization of the Board to repurchase fully paidup Ordinary Shares up to 10% of the issued share capital for a period of 18 months from the date of the 2024 Annual Meeting.